emmaalecrim/image-to-prompt/services/README.md

 3. Install Docker and ensure the Docker daemon is running.
 4. add the following variables to your .env file:
 5. Run `auth` to authenticate with gcloud.
 Must have gcloud CLI installed.
 Uses applicationDefault Auth.
-6. Make sure you have a public access GCP cloud storage bucket, allUsers should be able to Read objects.

 ```.env
 # your Replicate API key  https://replicate.com/account/api-tokens